Mikael Ndjoli

 Mikael Bongili Ndjoli (born 8 October 1997) is an English professional footballer who plays as a forward for Gibraltar League club Lions Gibraltar.

 Ndjoli is a product of the Millwall and Brentford academies and signed his first professional contract with Bournemouth in 2016.
-He failed to make a first team appearances for the club, but gained experience on loan at EFL club Gillingham and Scottish Premiership clubs Kilmarnock and Motherwell.
+He failed to make a first team appearance for the club, but gained experience on loan at EFL club Gillingham and Scottish Premiership clubs Kilmarnock and Motherwell.
 Following his departure from Bournemouth in 2021, Ndjoli played a three-year spell in non-League football, bisected by a short period with American lower-league club Virginia Beach City FC.
 In 2024, Ndjoli transferred to Lions Gibraltar.

 Career

 Youth years

 A forward, Ndjoli began his career with spells at Tottenham Hotspur and Watford, before entering the academy at Brentford.
 He was a part of the U15 team which won the Junior category at the 2012 Milk Cup.
 He moved on to join the academy at Millwall and embarked on a two-year scholarship in 2014.
 Despite scoring 20 goals in 24 matches for the U18 team and breaking into the U21 team during the 2015–16 season, Ndjoli departed the club in June 2016, after failing to be awarded a professional contract.